 Resign, Jeff Sessions.
-It’s Not about Russia, It’s about Justice
+It’s Not About Russia, It’s About Justice

 Even in the Senate, Sessions was something of a fringe figure on the far right.
 Then he had the foresight or good timing to be one of the first politicians to get on board the Trump train.
 Sessions quickly moved, in the words of one headline, “from the fringe to prime-time.”

 How extreme is Jeff Sessions?
 The head of the Southern Poverty Law Center’s Intelligence Project, Heidi Beirich, reviewed Session’s comments about Muslims and immigrants and concluded he had engaged in “hate speech.”
-She also called the extent of Sessions’ newfound influence over government “a tragedy for American politics.”
+She calls the new extent of Sessions’ influence “a tragedy for American politics.”

 Sessions once described the N.A.A.C.P. and Dr. Martin Luther King Jr’s Southern Christian Leadership Conference as “un-American” and “Communist inspired.”
 As Alabama’s Attorney General, he used a traditionally segregationist state’s-rights argument to defend what historian Thomas Sugrue called that state’s system of “separate and unequal education.”